 Collective impact* describes the synergistic outcomes that can result when AOK Network members from across sectors (e.g., health, mental health, early learning, family support, etc.) commit to a common agenda of creating a more comprehensive and coordinated system of services and supports while addressing current, local child and families issues.

 AOK Network strategic plans include initiatives that enhance the local system by improving service access, quality, equity, and/or capacity while enhancing families’ satisfaction.
-As the system is improved in these ways, the expectation is that child and family indicators of health and well-being will also improve.
+By working together to continuously improve the local service delivery system, AOK Networks

 - Babies are born healthy